Data Engineer

 Create job alert

-Company Overview As a global leader in ship management and marine services, V. adds value to a vessel’s operations.
+As a global leader in ship management and marine services, we add value to a vessel’s operations.
 Operating around the clock and around the world, V. gives every client the quality and efficiency they need in every sector.
-V. covers crew management and recruitment, quality ship management and technical services, together with supporting management and commercial services.
-Our values – We Care, We Collaborate, We Challenge, We are Consistent, We Commit and Deliver – form the heart of everything we do and support a strategy of investing in talent.
+Covering crew management and recruitment, quality ship management and technical services, together with supporting management and commercial services, V. has an unrivalled industry knowledge with performance assured.
+Our values, We Care, We Collaborate, We Challenge, We are Consistent, We Commit and Deliver, are at the heart of everything we do and they support our strategy of Investing in Talent.
+We are always interested in making contact with talented individuals – people who will demonstrate our values and deliver great service, for internal and external stakeholders.

 This Data Engineer role will work in a newly formed V.Group One Data Platform project that operates in a highly collaborative agile environment.